 Recommended Learning Path for Beginners

-Nobody is born with knowledge of any of this material.
-If you encounter someone very skilled, know that they've likely been practicing for a long time.
-It didn't come to them overnight, I can promise you.
+β If you encounter someone very skilled, they've been practicing a long time.
+They didn't acquire their skills overnight, I can promise you.

 Systems Administration

-- A series of brief videos that will introduce you to the technical metamorphosis of computers and their various parts.
+This is a series of brief videos that will introduce you to the technical metamorphosis of computers and their various parts.
 Very good stuff!

-- Introduction to Operating Systems (13:35)
+Operating Systems (13:35)

-- Introduction to Memory and Storage (12:16)
+Memory & Storage (12:16)

-- Introduction to Files and File Systems (12:02)
+Files & File Systems (12:02)

-- Introduction to Command Line Interfaces (11:23)
+Command Line Interfaces (11:23)

-- Introduction to Graphical User Interfaces (GUI) (12:58)
+Graphical User Interfaces (12:58)

-- Windows and Linux Admininstration Crash Course by Google
+3. Systems Administration Crash Course by Google

-Optional: Professor Messer's A+ Videos (click to expand)
+Professor Messer's A+ Videos

-- Note: This is not a recommendation to get the certification unless needed for a job!
+This is not a recommendation to get the certification unless needed for a job!
 You can just watch the videos.
+I linked the Professor Messer A+ content, because it will introduce you to:

 - Hardware concepts